thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 - Choose the appropriate EC2 instance type: See [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#thoughtspot-aws-instance-types) for supported instance types.
 - Networking requirements: 10 GbE network bandwidth is needed between the VMs.
 This is the default for the VM type recommended by ThoughtSpot.
 - Security: The VMs that are part of a cluster need to be accessible by each other, which means they need to be on the same Amazon Virtual Private Cloud (VPC) and subnetwork.
 Additional external access may be required to bring data in/out of the VMs to your network.
-- Number of EC2 instances needed: Based on the datasets, this number will vary.
+- Number of EC2 instances needed: Based on the datasets, this number varies.
 Please check [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#thoughtspot-aws-instance-types) for recommended nodes for a given data size.
 - Staging larger datasets (> 50 GB per VM), may require provisioning additional attached EBS volumes that are SSD (gp2).

 {: id="s3-bucket-setup"}
 ## Setting up your Amazon S3 bucket

 If you are going to deploy your cluster using the S3-storage option, you must set up that bucket before you set up your cluster.
-Contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#) to find out if your specific cluster size will benefit from the S3 storage option.
+Contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#) to find out if your specific cluster size can benefit from the S3 storage option.

 To set up an Amazon S3 bucket in AWS, do the following: